 A person cannot get vitamin D by sitting near windows or by sitting outside in the shade.

-A person should see their doctor if they notice any of the following symptoms, as they could indicate a vitamin D deficiency:
+A person should contact a doctor if they notice any of the following symptoms, as they could indicate a vitamin D deficiency:

-If a person experiences any new or worsening symptoms after taking a vitamin D supplement, they should stop using the product and see a doctor immediately.
+If a person experiences any new or worsening symptoms after taking a vitamin D supplement, they should stop using the product and contact a doctor immediately.